 SQUIDS & medical instrumentation, such as bioassays and magnetoencephalography.
-Magntic nanoparticles and magnetic sensors for health technologie.
+Magnetic nanoparticles and magnetic sensors for health technologies.
 We also explore the development of biosensors using CVD and epitaxial graphene.

 Principal Investigators: Dag Winkler, Alexey Kalabukhov, Saroj Dash, August Yurgens, Thilo Bauch

 Our group explores physics and devices made with heterostructures of a) layered van der Waals materials and b) complex oxides, looking for novel interfacial and proximity effects including spin-orbit-, magnetic- and superconducting proximity.

 Principal Investigators: Alexey Kalabukhov, Saroj Dash, Samuel Lara-Avila, Thilo Bauch, Elsebeth Schröder (Theory)